Naimuddin74667/Social_Buzz_Dashboard/README.md

 Reactions Dataset is the main dataset and also has the relationship with Reaction Type and Content.
 <img width="402" alt="Dataset Relation" src="https://github.com/Naimuddin74667/Social_Buzz_Dashboard/assets/71082094/03f7de20-87ec-4a5f-a479-fda511b9c537">

 ## Data Cleaning
+**Removing Unwanted Values:** The below features are not useful for analysis:
+- *URL* : Provide the web address where the content is stored or accessed is not useful for analysis.
+- *User ID* :  Gives a unique identifier for the user who interacted with the content and it's not useful.

+**Dropping Null Values:** *Type* features has 980 missing values i.e. 0.04% of the total data.

 **Missing Values:** The below features had the missing values:
 - *Cabin* : I have replaced the Null values with a new Label "Unknown".